 - 3 Tbsp (heaping) Rice flour for batter plus more as needed, use non-glutinous rice flour from Asian markets (Bob’s Red Mill will seem gritty.)

 - Non-dairy milk substitute or regular milk (or water in a pinch) to form batter

-- Oil for frying, enough for about ½ inch deep
+- Neutral flavored oil for deep frying, enough for about 1 inch deep

 List of Tools